wikimedia/search-MjoLniR/README.rst

 Requirements
 ============

-Targets pyspark from cdh5.10.0.
-This is mostly pyspark 1.6.0, but has various backports integrated.
+Targets pyspark 2.1.0 and xgboost 0.7.
 Requires python 2.7, as some dependencies (clickmodels) do not support python 3 yet.

 Running tests
 =============